CLI

 • public ingest sends (direct URL or webhook-name lookup)

-Use raw HTTP for the public route families above when the Public API reference lists them as customer-facing routes.
-The raw HTTP examples page covers the highest-friction gaps.
+Form ingest is browser/raw HTTP only; the CLI does not provide form-specific helpers.
 Use the dashboard, not raw HTTP, for browser-only product workflows such as project creation, team invites, billing checkout, and onboarding.

 Common mistakes